GP Partners

 Female

-Dr Lauren Bolt grew up locally and graduated from King's College London in 2011, also winning the Jelf Medal.
+Dr Bolt grew up locally and graduated from King's College London.
 She has been working locally as a GP since 2016.
-Her special interests are womens' health having worked in a local community gynaecology clinic, and medical education teaching medical students at Bart's University and in the practice.
+Her special interests are Women's health and medical education.
+She has worked in community gynaecology and is currently undertaking the BMS Management of Menopause Certificate.
+She teaches medical students at Queen Mary University of London and in the practice.
 Being a mum of two young boys, she is now becoming a specialist in Lego and also enjoys reformer pilates in her spare time.

 GP Registrars